apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 The plugin reload mechanism should guarantee that all necessary plugin DSOs are still loaded when those calls are performed.

-Those continuations are created by :c:func:`TSContCreate` and :c:func:`TSVConnCreate` and could be used for registering hooks (i.e. registered by :c:func:`TSHttpHookAdd`) or for scheduling events in the future (i.e. :c:func:`TSContScheduleOnPool`).
+Those continuations are created by :func:`TSContCreate` and :func:`TSVConnCreate` and could be used for registering hooks (i.e. registered by :func:`TSHttpHookAdd`) or for scheduling events in the future (i.e. :func:`TSContScheduleOnPool`).

 Registering hooks always requires creating continuations from inside the plugin code and a separate instrumentation around handling of hooks is not necessary.